fsommers/bureaucrat/README.md

 </tr>
 </table>

-In the `clone` pipeline, system detects the PII in the original document, and can optionally save this extracted information in a file:
+In the `clone` pipeline, the system detects the PII in the original document, and can optionally save this extracted information in a file:

 ```
 {